-The decision to take an elective on a pass/no pass basis, or to revoke the decision, must be communicated to the Registrar, in writing, by the end of the second full week of classes of both fall and winter semesters.
-During the summer session, the intent to take an elective on a pass/no pass basis must be communicated to the Registrar, in writing, by the end of the first full week of classes.
-A professor may forbid the pass/no pass option by notifying the Registrar in writing before registration.
+The decision to take an elective on a pass/no pass basis, or to revoke the decision, must be communicated to the Law School Registrar, in writing, by the last day of classes or the day before the exam is administered, whichever comes first.
+A professor may forbid the pass/no pass option by notifying the Registrar in writing before the first day of class for the term.
 Notice of a student's intent to take an elective on a pass/no pass basis shall not be communicated to the professor.

-The Registrar shall administratively substitute a P (passing) for any grade reported by a professor of 2.0 or above.
-If the professor reports a grade of 1.9 or below, the Registrar shall administratively substitute a grade of NP (not passing).
+The Registrar shall administratively substitute a P (passing) for any grade reported by a professor of 2.2 or above.
+If the professor reports a grade of 2.1 or below, the Registrar shall administratively substitute a grade of NP (not passing).
 A grade of NP will not be included in the calculation of the student's semester or cumulative grade point average, and the student will receive no credit towards the satisfaction of graduation requirements.